-Abuse issues threaten to overshadow Pope's visit to Ireland
+Pope expected to confront sexual abuse scandals during Ireland visit

 Earlier this week, Pope Francis wrote a 2,000 word letter to Catholics in which he condemned the crime of sexual abuse by priests.

 The pontiff demanded accountability in response to new revelations in the United States of decades of misconduct by the Catholic Church.
+But many abuse survivors feel more needs to be done.

-But many abuse survivors feel more needs to be done, voicing their anger and frustration, survivors have been hanging Vatican flags upside down and erecting an art installation in Dublin’s main tourist area as a distress signal to Pope Francis.
+Voicing their anger and frustration, those survivors have been hanging Vatican flags upside down and erecting an art installation in Dublin’s main tourist area as a distress signal to Pope Francis.

 The Somebody’s Child site at Exchange Street in Temple Bar had nine wooden panels erected on Thursday, with art and graphics detailing the stages of harm endured from child sexual abuse.